 An oeuvre of epic sweep and lyric intensity.

 — Seamus Heaney on the publication of New Collected Poems

 Search by Author

-John Montague was born in Brooklyn, NY, in 1929 and educated in Northern Ireland, Dublin and the US.
-He has taught in France, America and in Ireland (at UCD and UCC).
-He co-founded Claddagh Records, and became president of Poetry Ireland in 1979.
+John Montague was born in Brooklyn, NY, in 1929, raised in County Tyrone and educated in Northern Ireland, Dublin and the US.
+He taught in France, America and in Ireland (at UCD and UCC).
+He co-founded Claddagh Records, and became president of Poetry Ireland in 1979

-Winner of the Marten Toonder Award in 1977, a Guggenheim fellowship in 1980, and the Ireland Funds Literary Award in 1995, in 1998 John Montague became the first Ireland Professor of Poetry, and in 2010 the French State honoured him as a Chevalier de la Légion d’Honneur.
+Winner of the Marten Toonder Award in 1977, a Guggenheim Fellowship in 1980, and the Ireland Funds Literary Award in 1995, in 1998 John Montague became the first Ireland Professor of Poetry, and in 2010 the French State honoured him as a Chevalier de la Légion d’Honneur.
 He received the Lifetime Achievement Award at the Bord Gais Irish Book Awards in 2016, weeks before he died in Nice.

 He is also the author of the story collections An Occasion of Sin (1992) and Death of a Chieftain (1964), as well as the novella The Lost Notebook (1987), the essay collection The Figure in the Cave (1989), and the memoirs Born in Brooklyn (1991), Company (2001) and The Pear is Ripe (2007).

 John Montague died in 2016.

 John Montague’s collection of new poems circles back to familiar subjects, his childhood in Ulster and his recognition that a family fracture was reflected in divisions within his surrounding society.
 Due for publication on what would have been his 88th birthday Second Childhood is a windfall from one of Ireland’s revered and best loved poets.